 The conservancy is located adjacent the Mansion property on Fishing Creek Valley Road and is open to the public for day hiking only.
 No overnight camping or fires are permitted.
 Such activities as birding and enjoying the local flora and fauna are suggested.
 Because of the proximity to State Game Lands, use extreme caution during hunting season.
 Be sure to download a Conservancy Map.
 GPS – Longitude 76.898802, Latitude 40.354325

 From US 22/322, exit at Route 443 and proceed east about 1 mile.
 Turn left onto Camp Reily Road.
-This is a one-lane dirt road so proceed with caution.
-Drive past two YWCA camp entrances.
-The road ends in a gravel parking lot with a trail head consisting of a platform.
+This is a one-lane dirt road proceed with caution.
+Drive past two former YWCA camp entrances.
+The road ends in a gravel parking lot with a trail head, consisting of a platform.
 Beyond is a private residence, DO NOT BLOCK PRIVATE DRIVEWAY.

 Built in 1929, the Fort Hunter Service Station/Tourist Camp was owned and operated by the Martin family and served the communities between Harrisburg and Amity Hall.
 In the early days of the automobile, people traveled for pleasure to see the countryside.
 The gas station and tourist accommodations were part of this growing phenomenon.